LeFnord/grape-starter/README.md

 $ grape-starter new awesome_api
 ```

-This command creates a folder named `awesome_api` containing a the skeleton.
+This command creates a folder named `awesome_api` containing the skeleton.
 With following structure:

 ```
 ├── <Standards>
 ├── api
 │   ├── base.rb        # the main API class, all other endpoints would be mounted in it │   ├── endpoints      # contains the endpoint file for a resource │   │   └── root.rb    # root is always available, it exposes all routes/endpoints, disable by comment out in base.rb
 │   └── entities       # contains the entity representation of the reource, if wanted │       └── route.rb
 ├── config             # base configuration
 │   └── …
 ├── config.ru          # Rack it up
 ├── lib                # contains the additional lib file for a resource │   ├── api
 │   │   └── version.rb
 │   └── api.rb
 ├── script             # setup / server / test etc.
 │   └── …
 └── spec               # RSpec
     └── …
 ```